-Week 3 September 6-12 Culture and Environment in Communication Where we come from affects who we become, the behaviors we think are normal, and the communication behaviors we adopt.
+Week 3 Outgoing: Feb 3 Incoming: Feb 4 Culture and Environment in Communication Where we come from affects who we become, the behaviors we think are normal, and the communication behaviors we adopt.
 This week, we'll take a look at how these environmental factors come into play.
-Keep an eye out for this week's mail for course updates.
-You'll be receiving feedback for your first chapter notes/journal!
-Read TB Chapter 6, "Cultural and Environmental Factors in Interpersonal Communication" Complete intercultural communication skills inventory & questions, "Improving Intercultural Communication Skills" exercise Second Chapter Notes & Journal Due.
-Mail your assignments to the PB Education Department (attn: CR Scholars) by Thursday, September 9th for Week 3's mail pickup that Friday.
+Read TB Chapter 6, "Cultural and Environmental Factors in Interpersonal Communication" Complete intercultural communication skills inventory & questions, "Improving Intercultural Communication Skills" exercise Chapter Journal opportunity.
+Mail your assignments to the PB Education Department (attn: CR Scholars) by Thursday, February 3rd for Week 3's mail pickup that Friday.
 Week 4 Power and Oppression in Culture, or, Culture and This week we'll be dealing with some really heavy concepts.
-Have no fear-you are so ready September Environment in to tackle them.
-13-19 Communication Continued Power and oppression seem like pretty heavy terms, but let's be for real: they exist, are omnipresent, and can be observed in the ways we communicate with each other.
+Have no fear-you are so ready to tackle them.
+Outgoing: Feb 10 Incoming: Feb 11 Environment in Communication Continued Power and oppression seem like pretty heavy terms, but let's be for real: they exist, are omnipresent, and can be observed in the ways we communicate with each other.
 This week, we'll be establishing a foundational understanding of what these terms mean and how we can observe them in the way we talk with one another.
-Read about Intersectionality: "Intersectionality: A Fun Guide" "A Beginner's Guide to Intersectionality" To do: First Experiment Journal Due Third Chapter Notes & Journal Due: What does your "power flower" look like?
-What does that mean for you?
-How does that shape who you are and what you believe?
-What else is missing from the flower, if anything?
-First check-in Mail your due items to the PB Education Department (attn: CR Scholars) by Thursday, September 16th for Week 4's mail pickup that
+Read about Intersectionality (literature included in Week 1's packet) To do: Journal opportunity Mail your due items to the PB Education Department (attn: CR Scholars) by Thursday for Week 4's mail pickup that Friday.
+First Scenario Analysis Essay Due Week 5 Outgoing: Feb 16 Incoming: Feb 17 Beginning with the Self This week, we'll be covering important concepts like "intrapersonal" communication.
+That is, how do you talk to yourself?
+What does your internal monologue sound like?
+How does that impact your ability to interpersonally communicate with others?
+Read TB Chapter 3, "Intrapersonal Communication" Journal opportunity Assign Second Scenario Analysis Week 6 Outgoing: Feb 24 Sharing Meaning Verbally & Nonverbally How we relate to one another using these arbitrary things called symbols (that is, the Read TB Chapter 4, "Verbal Elements of Communication" Read TB Chapter 5, "Nonverbal Communication" Journal opportunity